-The DS1922E responds to the Conditional Search ROM command if one of the three alarm flags of the Alarm Status register (address 0214h) reads 1.
-The temperature alarm only occurs if enabled (see the Temperature Sensor Alarm section).
+The DS1923 responds to the Conditional Search ROM command if one of the five alarm flags of the Alarm Status register (address 0214h) reads 1.
+The humidity and temperature alarm only occurs if enabled (see the Temperature Sensor Alarm and Humidity Alarm sections).
 The BOR alarm is always enabled.
 The first alarm that occurs makes the device respond to the Conditional Search ROM command.